LunaWolfStudios/ScriptableSheetsDocs/DOCUMENTATION.md

 ### Importing Data

-1. Ensure you have pre-created enough Scriptable Objects.
+1. Ensure you have enough Scriptable Objects to match the rows in your Google Sheet.
-   - Scriptable Sheets will **not** create new Scriptable Objects during import.
+   - By default Scriptable Sheets will **not** create new Scriptable Objects during import, so pre-create the correct number to match the rows.
-   - Make sure you have the correct number of Scriptable Objects to match the rows in your Google Sheet.
+   - Alternatively, enable "Auto Generate" under [Object Management](#object-management-settings) to create the missing Scriptable Objects automatically during import.

 2. Select a Scriptable Object type in Scriptable Sheets that has an importer assigned.